JamesLavin/sync_repos/README.md

 Updated Hex package docs: ["telemetry_metrics", "plug", "cors_plug"]
 ```

+Also, if a newer version of that package's documentation is ever published to HexDocs, `SyncRepos` will automatically pull it down for you.

 ## Why Did You Automate Something That Takes Seconds?
 Are You Stupid?

 Updating a Git repo takes just seconds, so why did I bother creating `SyncRepos`? `SyncRepos` addresses three time sucks that cumulatively waste a ton of my time, given how extensively I use Git: